Crime Log: Sept. 13 – Sept. 18

 1:02 p.m.

-A Northeastern University (NU) student reported being friended on Facebook by a woman on Facebook who asked him to Skype.
+A Northeastern University (NU) student reported being friended by a woman on Facebook who asked him to Skype.
 During the Skype session he exposed himself and the woman later informed him if he did not wire her $500 she would send the video to all of his friends.
 A report was filed.

 Tuesday, Sept.
 13